privacyshore/privacygate-opencart/README.md

     - USD Coin

 ## Create an Account
-If you don't have a Coinbase Commerce account, <a href="https://commerce.coinbase.com/dashboard/settings">Sign Up</a>.
+If you don't have a PrivacyGate account, <a href="https://dash.privacygate.io/settings">Sign Up</a>.

 ## Manual installation